 Beat Imposter Syndrome and Combat Self-Doubt

-Imposter syndrome first coined in 1978 1978 Dr. Pauline R. Clance and Dr. Suzanne A. Imes is a wide-sweeping phenomenon.
+Imposter syndrome first coined in 1978 by Dr Pauline R. Clance and Dr Suzanne A. Imes is a wide-sweeping phenomenon.
 Yourself, your colleagues and your friends are likely to have suffered from it to varying degrees during their life.
 It’s a type of behavioural pattern of psychological routine which can debilitate individuals by giving a false perspective of one's own ability, it is wholly unintentional but negative.

 This course focuses on wellbeing and mental health.
 Many of us feel self-doubt, insecurities, lack of confidence and belief in what we do and deliver for our organisations.
 Even when we perform exceptionally well, we may undervalue ourselves and our capabilities.
-On this course, you'll learn techniques and gain tools which aim to break disruptive thoughts linked to impostor syndrome through practical means.
+In this course, you'll learn techniques and gain tools that aim to break disruptive thoughts linked to impostor syndrome through practical means.

-This online virtual personally development training can be for anyone in any level or sector.
-Recommended for those that feel they are suffering from the Imposter Syndrome.
+This online virtual personally development training can be for anyone at any level or sector.
+Recommended for those that feel they are suffering from Imposter Syndrome.

 Face to Face Training